 Pathways don’t have to be constructed on the horizontal plane all the time.
 While we usually consider a pathway to exist by the material that we’re walking on, we can also consider a path when it is created by borders or via the vertical plane.

-Whether you want stepping stones, inset paths, pebbled paths, paved pathways, or vertically-defined paths, garden paths will enhance the beauty of your garden.
+Whether you prefer stepping stones, inset paths, pebbled walkways, paved trails, or vertically-defined routes, garden paths have the power to enhance the aesthetic appeal of your garden.